Question

 Resume Experts • 10+ Years Experience

-The word "taught" describes the act of instructing, educating, or imparting knowledge to others.
-While teaching is a valuable skill, using "taught" repeatedly on your resume can make your experience sound repetitive and passive.
-This common verb fails to capture the depth and impact of your educational contributions.
+The word "taught" describes the act of imparting knowledge or skills to others.
+While it's a fundamental action in education and training contexts, using this word on your resume can make your accomplishments sound passive and generic.
+Recruiters see "taught" countless times and it fails to capture the depth of your impact.

-I've compiled powerful synonyms you can use instead of "taught" that will make your resume stand out to hiring managers and showcase your educational leadership more effectively.
+I've compiled some powerful synonyms you can use instead of Taught that will make your resume stand out to hiring managers and showcase your true impact as an educator, trainer, or mentor.

 Better Alternatives to Use Instead